 To earn more money as an influencer: shift focus from self to content

-- Bloggers who sell a lifestyle have to constantly strive to ensure that the lifestyle they share is enviable – that’s an exhausting and often mental health crushing task (especially considering how even standard travel can impact mental health).
+- Bloggers who sell a lifestyle have to constantly strive to ensure that the lifestyle they share is enviable – that’s an exhausting and often crushing task.
 On the other hand, content focus bloggers are able to take time off – sometimes months at a time between content creating projects, don’t have to worry as much about losing their audience, and don’t have to keep up appearances that don’t feel authentic.

 - Additionally, and this is a big one, informational content can be sold while bloggers who focus on selling their own image bind themselves to the business in a way that prevents them from ever being able to exit the business without closing the business.
 With content-focused blogging, individual travel influencers can list their travel influencer business with a business broker and exit their business with a big paycheck at any point after they start making money.